 The costs and expenses of any valuation proceedings, including the reasonable compensation and expenses of any appraiser appointed by the court, will be determined by the court and assessed against Keystone except that any part of such costs and expenses may be assessed as the court deems appropriate against all or some of the dissenters whose action in demanding supplemental payment is found by the court to be dilatory, obdurate, arbitrary, vexatious or in bad faith.
 The court may also assess the fees and expenses of counsel and experts for any or all of the dissenters against Keystone if Keystone fails to comply substantially with Sections 1571 to 1580 or acts in bad faith or in a dilatory, obdurate, arbitrary or vexatious manner.
 The court can also assess any such fees or expenses incurred by Keystone against a dissenter if the dissenter is found to have acted in bad faith or in a dilatory, obdurate, arbitrary or vexatious manner.
-If the court finds that the services of counsel for any dissenter were of substantial benefit to the other dissenters and should not be assessed against Keystone, it may award to such counsel reasonable fees to be paid out of the amounts awarded to the dissenters who were benefited.
+If the court finds that the services of counsel for any dissenter were of substantial benefit to the other dissenters and should not be paid out of the amounts awarded to the dissenters who were benefited.